markreha/cloudworkshop/sdk/docs/development/README.md

 To build in Eclipse Neon:
 1. Create a new Workspace.
 2. Import the 'cloudapp' template from the SDK (making sure you check the 'copy' checkbox when importing).
-3. Setup an ANT build file to copy files from your Workspace to your MAMP runtime hotdogs directory.
+3. Setup an ANT build file to copy files from your Workspace to your MAMP runtime hotdogs directory (see Reference App for example).

 Next Steps
 --------